rishavpaul/database-engineering/acid.md

 - **Implementation:** Uses locks on rows during read and write operations but releases them immediately after the operation is done.
 - **Use Case:** Commonly used in applications where performance is a concern and some degree of data inconsistency is acceptable.

-Certainly!
-Let's discuss the Read Uncommitted and Snapshot Isolation levels:

 ### 5. Read Uncommitted Isolation Level
 - **Lowest level of isolation**.
 - Transactions are allowed to read uncommitted changes made by other transactions.